vusd/fakemark/README.md

 Currently, FakeMark can be applied to visual media such as images or videos.
 The content consists of a capital blue "F" and should appear in the bottom right corner.
-This repo contains refrence implementations, but content providers are free to reinterpret these within the spirit of the proposal.
+This repo contains reference implementations, but content providers are free to reinterpret these within the spirit of the proposal.

+As a general design guide: FakeMark is intended to be dead-simple to implement.
+One of the reasons a "Blue F" was chosen is that a baseline implementation can be done to any image by simply adding four rectangles in two colors.
+The current suggested implementation is to overlay the provided transparent png in the bottom right corner.

-This repo will continue to communicate best practices with refrence implementations.
+This repo will continue to communicate best practices with reference implementations.
+We welcome all suggestions, but explicitly favor any proposal not increasing the complexity of deploying FakeMark.

 Contribute
 -------